Yehuda

 Notable People Named Yehuda

-Rabbi Yehuda Sarna is a prominent religious leader serving as Chief Rabbi of the Moses Ben Maimon Synagogue in Abu Dhabi and holding various positions at New York University.
+Rabbi Yehuda Sarna is the Chief Rabbi of a synagogue in Abu Dhabi and holds leadership and academic positions at New York University.

-Yehuda Amital was an Orthodox rabbi, the Rosh Yeshiva of Yeshivat Har Etzion, and a member of the Israeli cabinet.
+Yehuda Amital was an Orthodox rabbi, Rosh Yeshiva of Yeshivat Har Etzion, a member of Israel's cabinet, and associated with the Israeli Left.

-Yehuda Lindell is a prominent professor and cryptography researcher at Bar-Ilan University, also leading the cryptography team at Coinbase.
+Yehuda Lindell is an Israeli professor at Bar-Ilan University who researches cryptography with a focus on secure computation and leads the cryptography team at Coinbase.

-Avraham Zvi Yehuda Meshi Zahav was an Israeli social activist and founder of ZAKA.
+Avraham Zvi Yehuda Meshi Zahav was an Israeli social activist from the Haredi Jewish community who founded and chaired ZAKA.

-Yehuda Gilad is a renowned clarinet professor at the University of Southern California's Thornton School of Music and the Colburn School of Music.
+Yehuda Gilad is a clarinet professor at USC's Thornton School of Music and the Colburn School of Music.

-Yehuda Etzion is an Israeli religious right-wing activist and the founder of Hai Vekayam, known for his involvement in the Jewish Underground and a plot to blow up the Dome of the Rock, for which he was arrested and imprisoned in 1984.
+Yehuda Etzion is an Israeli religious activist who founded Hai Vekayam and was imprisoned for his role in a terrorist plot to bomb the Dome of the Rock.

-Yehuda L. Katzenelson - Yehuda Leib Katsnelson, also known as 'Buki Ben Yogli', was a military doctor, writer, and publicist of Hebrew literature.
+Yehuda L. Katzenelson - Yehuda Leib Katsnelson, known as 'Buki Ben Yogli', was a military doctor, writer, and publicist in Hebrew Literature.

-Yehuda Leib Gordin (1853–1925) was a renowned Polish rabbi, gaon, and Hebrew scholar known for his leadership in various rabbinical positions throughout his career.
+Yehuda Leib Gordin was a Polish rabbi, gaon, and Hebrew scholar who served in rabbinical roles in Michalishok, Ostrow, and Smorgon.

-Yehuda Leib Maimon was an influential Israeli rabbi, politician, and leader of the Religious Zionist movement, serving as Israel's first Minister of Religions.
+Yehuda Leib Maimon was an Israeli rabbi, politician, and the first Minister of Religions who led the Religious Zionist movement.

-Yehuda Weinstein is an Israeli lawyer and former Attorney General of Israel, who assumed the position on 1 February 2010.
+Yehuda Weinstein, an Israeli lawyer, succeeded Menachem Mazuz as Attorney General of Israel on 1 February 2010.

 Carmen Rivera